Your cart is currently empty!

 If you are dealing with extremely low energy levels and none of your attempts to fight fatigue bring a significant improvement, then there is a possibility you are suffering from CFS, and you might need to seek treatment.

 Whatever the causes of your fatigue, there are strategies to boost energy levels.
 A healthy lifestyle can do wonders to change the way you feel.
 However, it’s important to know what changes are the most effective and how they affect the body to find the ones that work best for you.

 When you feel tired, the knee-jerk reaction is to blame it on insufficient sleep.
 The amount of sleep you get is the most obvious place to start.

 We’ve all heard that for optimal health benefits, you should get enough sleep – eight hours a day.
 However, when it comes to the number of hours, the reality is not quite as rigorous as that.
 A healthy amount of sleep is actually a range, and it depends on a person’s age.

 The thing that doesn’t get so much attantion is sleep hygiene and sleep quality.

 In this case, hygiene refers to a set of healthy habits that promote optimal sleep.
-For quality sleep, you should avoid screens at least an hour before bed, and try to fall asleep and wake up at the same time every day.
-For optimal melatonin production, sleep in a completely dark room, follow the body’s natural circadian rhythm, going to bed when it’s dark, and waking up early.
+For quality sleep, you should avoid screens at least an hour before bed and try to fall asleep and wake up simultaneously every day.
+For optimal melatonin production, sleep in a completely dark room, follow the body’s natural circadian rhythm, go to bed when it’s dark, and wake up early.

 If you wake up often during the night, have trouble falling asleep, or can’t seem to get enough sleep, you most likely have poor sleep quality.
 Apart from irregular sleep hygiene, the main causes for this predicament are usually stress or sleep apnea.